-We hereby consent to the use in this Amendment No. 2 to the Registration Statement on Form S-3 (No. 333-31758) of ViaSat, Inc. of our report dated March 2, 2000 relating to the financial statements of the Satellite Networks Business Unit, a business unit of Scientific-Atlanta, Inc., which appears in such Registration Statement.
+We hereby consent to the use in this Registration Statement on Form S-3 of ViaSat, Inc. of our report dated March 2, 2000 relating to the financial statements of the Satellite Networks Business Unit, a business unit of Scientific-Atlanta, Inc., which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-PricewaterhouseCoopers LLP Atlanta, Georgia April 18, 2000
+PricewaterhouseCoopers LLP Atlanta, Georgia March 3, 2000